reactjsx/routing-music/blog.md

 ### (Optional) Let's play with Tensors!
 Okay guys, this is an optional section.
 We're gonna see if different approaches produce exactly the same results.
 We're gonna create a "real" convolution2d layer, including activation functions and regularization terms, by using tf.contrib and tf.layers.
 We will check the similarity among their results by checking the variables and operations that they created.

+Oh hold on!
+There's one more thing I want you to pay attention to.
+I will write out all the arguments whether some of them have default values.
+The reason is, the two modules' conv2d functions set the default values differently for the same terms!
+For example, padding is set to 'SAME' by default in tf.contrib.layers.conv2d, but 'valid' in case of tf.layers.conv2d.
+Now we're ready to move on.

 1. tf.contrib

 Let's start with tf.contrib.
 I don't want to think of the amount of work to achieve the same result by using low-level API.
 That's why having any kinds of high-level API will save us a ton of time and effort.
 Not only researchers, developers do love high-level APIs!